bf31415/moloch-kibana-examples/README.md

 #### What is kibana?

 Kibana is the web UI to the "ELK" stack.
 As such, kibana can natively access data in elastic.
 Further, kibana has a number of predefined visualization types (line graphs, heatmaps, etc.) which can easily be created to visualize the data in moloch.
+Kibana has a number of powerful aspects including: 1) the ability for one to  easily "mash up" different visualizations onto the same dashboard and 2) the ability for group sourcing of visualizations-- meaning that users can individually develop, share and use visualizations created by others simply by importing or exporting data into their kibana eco-system.

 While we don't talk about it here, kibana touts to have a ML capability.
 As time and interest permits, we may dig further into how kibana could be used to apply ML to moloch elastic data.